swcarpentry/matlab-novice-inflammation/episodes/04-scripts.md

 Let's add a couple of lines of code to do this:

 ~~~
-%ANALYZE   Save plots of inflammation statistics to disk.
+%PLOT_PATIENT1   Save plots of inflammation statistics to disk.

 patient_data = csvread('data/inflammation-01.csv');